or

 3. Online Radio (Streaming FM)

-Streaming FM and AM style radio stations is the new way to get digital radio over the internet.
-The biggest advantage of this is that you do not need to be in range of the FM transmitter to receive a streamed service.
-The downside is you do need an internet connection.
+Streaming FM and AM-style radio stations is the new way to get digital radio over the internet.
+The biggest advantage of this is that you do not need to be in the range of the F.M. transmitter to receive a streamed service, and the downside is you do need an internet connection.

 Your radio station choice is very personal to you.
-With this in mind there are may different apps that are dedicated to streaming either a single channel or a a collection of channels.
-You can choose which you prefer and it is possible to have several radio station streaming apps on your android headunit at the same time.
+With this in mind, many different apps are dedicated to streaming a single channel or a collection of channels.
+You can choose which you prefer, and having several radio station streaming apps on your Android headunit is possible simultaneously.

-Try Radio player app: Radio UK Free, FM radio online.
+Try the Radio Player app: Radio U.K. Free, FM radio online.

 If you would like to try a station that is a bit more worldly, try the TuneIn app – Paid Subscription service.